mastcu/SerialEM/ReadMe.txt

 LogWindow.cpp        The log window
-MacroEditer.cpp      Macro editing window MacroToolbar.cpp     Toolbar with macro buttons NavigatorDlg.cpp     The Navigator for storing positions and maps NavRotAlignDlg.cpp   Window for finding alignment with rotation ReadFileDlg.cpp      Window for reading sections from file ScreenMeter.cpp      A system-modal screen meter with control on averaging StageMoveTool.cpp    Window for moving stage in large steps
+MacroEditer.cpp      Macro editing window MacroToolbar.cpp     Toolbar with macro buttons MultiShotDlg.cpp     Dialog for setting parameters for multiple records NavigatorDlg.cpp     The Navigator for storing positions and maps NavRotAlignDlg.cpp   Window for finding alignment with rotation OneLineScript.cpp    Window for entering and running up to 5 one-line scripts ReadFileDlg.cpp      Window for reading sections from file ScreenMeter.cpp      A system-modal screen meter with control on averaging StageMoveTool.cpp    Window for moving stage in large steps